dvaneynde/teams-attendance/README.md

 # Missing Features & Known Bugs

 Missing Features:
-- Help & parsing command line parameters.
 - Skip failed file instead of fail completely.
 - Error messages go to stdout, not stderr.
-- Map e-mails to friendly names and company.
+- Map e-mails (multiple) to friendly names and company.
 Sort by company and then name.
 Add order for companies.

 Bugs:
 - Dates are not sorted correctly.
 Last column seems wrong.